As of June 25, 2018, we’ve made some changes to the way our mortgage approvals work. You can read more about our Power Buyer ProcessTM.

 Instead, when you begin to entertain the idea of buying a home, go to your mortgage lender and ask to be preapproved.
 A preapproval determines how much money you’re eligible to borrow before you actually get a loan.

 To get you preapproved, your lender will verify your income and assets, which include your bank accounts, investments, retirement funds and any real estate you might have.
 You’ll be asked for copies of pay stubs, W-2s and bank statements.
 Your lender will also consider your credit and debt-to-income ratio (DTI).
 If you have all your information in order, preapproval is a speedy process and can be done in just a phone call.
-Rocket Mortgage® by Quicken Loans can make this process even faster, allowing you to get preapproved in minutes online.
+Rocket Mortgage® by Quicken Loans can make this process even faster, allowing you to get preapproved online.

 Preapproval is also a great opportunity for you and your lender to chat about your mortgage options.
 Discussing your goals with your lender will help you find the best possible mortgage option for you.